openshift-pipelines/pipelines-as-code/docs/INSTALL.md

   event_type: "pull_request"
   # Set this if you run with Github Enteprise
   # webvcs_api_url: "github.enteprise.com"
-  webvcs_secret:
+  webvcs_api_secret:
     name: "github-personal-token"
     # Set this if you have a different key in your secret
     # key: "token"
 ```

-* Note that `webvcs_secret` cannot reference a secret in another namespace, Pipelines as code assumes always it will be
+* Note that `webvcs_api_secret` cannot reference a secret in another namespace, Pipelines as code assumes always it will be
   the same namespace as where the repository has been created.

 ## Install Pipelines-As-Code for Bitbucket Cloud